 In general, I'm not a big fan of extended warranties, but they can have value if we understand their purpose, we have the right expectations, and we don't have to pay too much.

-We've had very good experiences with the extended warranties on our fifth wheel, and we've been kicking ourselves for not having one on our truck when we lost the engine.
-For the right price and coverage, they can make a lot of sense on RVs, cars, trucks, SUVs, boats, motorcycles, ATVs, snowmobiles, and personal watercraft.
+We had very good experiences with the extended warranties on our fifth wheel from 2005 - 2018 and they paid for themselves during that period of ownership.
+We were kicking ourselves for not having one on our truck when we lost the engine back in 2012.
+And though we haven't used our extended warranty (yet) for our 2015 Class C motorhome we purchased in 2018, we didn't want to be without it for our 2019 trip to Alaska.
+For the right price and coverage, extended warranties can make a lot of sense on RVs, cars, trucks, SUVs, boats, motorcycles, ATVs, snowmobiles, and personal watercraft.

 The Merriam-Webster Dictionary defines a "warranty" as: